Not All Housework is Created Equal: Particular Housework Tasks and Couples’ Relationship Quality

 The stories inspired by the #MeToo movement reveal that despite decades of struggle for gender equality at work, patriarchy, misogyny, and the sexual objectification of women run deep.
 And yet the fact that some harassers, abusers, and predators are being held accountable indicates that proponents of gender equality continue to make progress.

 But what’s happening on the home front?
 Has the gender revolution there stalled or is progress being made?
 Today, married men do roughly four hours of housework per week, up from two hours in 1965 but roughly the same as in 1995 (Bianchi et al. 2012).
 Married women perform much less housework today than in 1965 (14.2 hours vs. 30.4), but the amount hasn’t changed much since the mid-90s (14.2 hours vs. 15.8).
+Although it appears that men are doing more around the house and women are doing less, it’s not always the case.
+A lot of higher-earning families these days are hiring people to complete some of their chores for them.
+This can range from hiring someone to complete their laundry to hiring a company like Clean Pro Gutter Cleaning Naperville to ensure that their gutters aren’t blocked up.
+Both chores are equally as important, but sometimes it’s easier for working families to get professionals to complete the tasks to higher standards.
 Among youth, egalitarian attitudes about male authority at home and separate gender spheres increased from the 1960s through the mid-90s, but have reversed since, becoming more conventional.

 Does this mean the gender revolution stalled?
 Not necessarily.
 Since the mid-90s, women have obtained a larger share of college degrees than men and increasingly earn as much or more than their partners, especially in the middle, working, and lower classes (Glynn 2012).
 Men have nearly tripled the amount of time they spend in direct care of children since 1965, with more than half of these gains occurring since the 90s (Bianchi et al. 2012) and twice as many men today are stay-at-home dads than 20 years ago, with four times as many saying they are doing it to care for their family (Pew Research Center 2014).
 Additionally, even though the attitudes of youth have become more conventional, results from the U.S. General Social Survey (GSS) indicate that after a lull in the mid-90s, U.S. adults’ valuation of gender egalitarianism has continued to increase since the mid-2000s (Shu and Meagher 2018).